metabase/metabase/docs/operations-guide/running-metabase-on-docker.md

 ### Launching Metabase on a new container

-Here's a quick one-liner to get you off the ground quickly:
+Here's a quick one-liner to get you off the ground:

     docker run -d -p 3000:3000 --name metabase metabase/metabase:v0.12.0

 This will launch a Metabase server on port 3000 by default.
+You can use `docker logs -f metabase` to follow the rest of the initialization progress.
+Once the Metabase startup completes you can access the app at [localhost:3000](http://localhost:3000)

-Since Docker containers have their own ports and we just map them to the system ports as needed it's easy to move Metabase onto a different port if you wish:
+Since Docker containers have their own ports and we just map them to the system ports as needed it's easy to move Metabase onto a different system port if you wish.
+For example running Metabase on port 12345:

     docker run -d -p 12345:3000 --name metabase metabase/metabase:v0.12.0